HMS Resistance (1782)

 Resistance was sent to serve on the East Indies Station, where she was present at the capture of the 34-gun frigate Duguay Trouin on 5 May 1794.
 She then participated in the capture of Malacca on 17 August 1795.
 She was similarly part of the force that captured Amboyna Island on 16 February 1796, and Banda Neira on 8 March.
 Continuing the campaign to capture Dutch possessions in the East Indies, Resistance took Kupang, Timor, on 10 June 1797, but the native population rebelled against the new temporary governor.
 Pakenham fired on the town and then sent a landing party in to regain control, destroying most of Kupang in the process.

 On 21 July 1798 Resistance cut out a Malay merchant sloop, and after ascertaining the legal ownership of the vessel, sailed to Bangka Strait to return her to her captain.
-Arriving on 23 July, she anchored in the evening.
-At 1 a.m. on 24 July she suddenly caught fire and exploded, killing 332 people.
+Arriving on 23 July, Resistance anchored in the evening.
+At 1 a.m. on 24 July, Resistance suddenly caught fire and exploded, killing 332 people.
 Of the thirteen survivors, only four successfully reached Sumatra on a makeshift raft.
 Enslaved by local pirates, they were eventually rescued by the Sultan of Lingga.